 The included transmitter and receiver operate at 433MHz, a standard frequency for devices of this size which is approved for use in the European Union as well as many other countries worldwide.

-The system uses a bespoke 'rolling code' data encryption method which is exclusive to Gimson Robotics 'X3' controllers, making it far harder for an unauthorised third-party to eavesdrop on a remote signal (solving a common vulnerability of cheaper 'fixed-code' transmission systems).
+The system uses a bespoke 'rolling code' data encryption method which is exclusive to Gimson Robotics 'X3' controllers, making it far harder for an unauthorised third-party to eavesdrop on a remote signal (solving a common vulnerability of cheaper 'fixed-code' transmission systems used by many garage doors and competitor RF control devices).
+We have tested the communication protocol against many keyfob 'cloning' devices including the YET 2130, Jane Top-A, HR MULTI 2, WHY EVO V6.2, WHY 2 EVO V7.0 and the TEC-LOQ, as yet no known cloning device has been able to copy the X3 remotes.

 The receiver can selectively memorise which remote transmitters to respond to; in this way a single remote may control one or multiple receivers, or one receiver may be controlled by one or multiple remotes.
 Each receiver can store in memory up to 24 separate remotes at once.
 Many separate remote and receiver pairs may also be used independently in the same area provided that they are programmed separately from one-another (and provided that the remotes aren’t pressed at exactly the same time, which could cause them to interfere with one-another).
 To program remotes follow the steps below: